 Finally, because I found it helpful to have some supportive people tell me that I did, in fact, deserve to make time for my own self care, let me pass that support on to you: The world needs your gifts.
 But you will only be able to shine if you take good care of yourself first.
 I promise if you do, you will feel so much better and those around you will also receive the benefits of your new found sense of well-being too.
 You absolutely deserve it, so give yourself some time for yoga and self-care today!

-If you are ready to make your self-care a priority but would like some support, please check out my self-paced Stop Sabotaging Your Self-Care online video course.
+If you are ready to make your self-care a priority but would like some support, please check out my compact but powerful self-paced Stop Sabotaging Your Self-Care online video course.
 In this 4-week course I guide you on a journey of self-discovery to examine the obstacles that stand in the way of you taking better care of yourself; teach you tools to help you cultivate greater awareness around your self-care needs; and help you explore the healing qualities of movement, nutrition, sleep, gratitude, self-compassion, nature and more.